-IMP: If you are looking to use google drive as a secure option in your android phone, a better option would be "Sec Notes" which support simple notes as well as spreadsheets.
-Both password and pattern lock can be used for security in the app.
+IMP: If you are looking to use google drive as a secure option in your android phone, a better option would be "Sec Notes".
+It support text notes, spreadsheets as well as checklists with all possible formatting options.
+Password, pin and pattern locks are available for security in the app.

 With Google Docs merged to Google Drive, a lot of us have cultivated the habit of storing any and every document into Google Drive.
 After all, its safe, secure and maintained by Google in the cloud.

 And like a lot of people I also have a spreadsheet containing some little private info which I need to access now and then.
 Something like a bank account number, login ids, social security number etc which I can look-up using the Google Drive app on my phone.